It is that time of year when many of us are concerned how we are going to keep our Vertical Garden alive while we are on vacation.

 If you live in an area with very hot temperatures or are going to be gone for an extended time than arrange to have someone check your water level and add as necessary.

-Plant low-maintenance crops
+Plant low-maintenance crops in your vertical garden

 If you travel frequently you should consider growing hardy plants that require little attention.